Project Clean up: The activities performed at the very end of the project

 - Write some short summary notes, indexes, guiding notes, etc, to

-facilitate use of the files you are archiving
+facilitate use of the records you are archiving

 9. Publish your project.
 Advertise its success.